-The Clean Sweep Litter Program is Snohomish County’s response to residents’ increasing concerns about litter issues.
-The crew, named the Litter Wranglers, responds to resident calls and emails by working the roadsides and collecting the trash in areas with excessive litter.
+The Litter Wranglers program is Snohomish County’s response to residents’ concerns about litter issues.
+The crew responds to resident calls and emails by working the roadsides and collecting the trash in areas with excessive litter.

 The Litter Wranglers also allow other county employees to stay focused on maintaining and repairing Snohomish County’s vital infrastructure.
 This program helps to fulfill the county’s goal of ridding the areas of unsightly trash.